State-sponsored terrorism: Pakistan

 The Inter-Services Intelligence has often been accused of playing a role in major terrorist attacks across the world including the September 11, 2001 attacks in the United States, terrorism in Kashmir, Mumbai Train Bombings, Indian Parliament Attack, Varanasi bombings, Hyderabad bombings and 2008 Mumbai attacks.
 The ISI is also accused of supporting Taliban forces and recruiting and training mujahideen to fight in Afghanistan and Kashmir.
 Based on communication intercepts US intelligence agencies concluded Pakistan's ISI was behind the attack on the Indian embassy in Kabul on July 7, 2008, a charge that the governments of India and Afghanistan had laid previously.
 Afghan President Hamid Karzai, who has constantly reiterated allegations that militants operating training camps in Pakistan have used it as a launch platform to attack targets in Afghanistan, urged western military allies to target extremist hideouts in neighbouring Pakistan.
-When the United States, during the Clinton administration, targeted al-Qaeda camps in Afghanistan with cruise missiles, Slate reported that two officers of the ISI were killed.
+When the United States, during the Clinton administration, targeted Al-Qaeda camps in Afghanistan with cruise missiles, Slate reported that two officers of the ISI were killed.

 Pakistan is accused of sheltering and training the Taliban as strategic asset in operations "which include soliciting funding for the Taliban, bankrolling Taliban operations, providing diplomatic support as the Taliban's virtual emissaries abroad, arranging training for Taliban fighters, recruiting skilled and unskilled manpower to serve in Taliban armies, planning and directing offensives, providing and facilitating shipments of ammunition and fuel, and on several occasions apparently directly providing combat support," as reported by Human Rights Watch.

-Pakistan was also responsible for the evacuation of about 5,000 of the top leadership of the Taliban and Al-Qaeda who were encircled by NATO forces in the 2001 invasion of Afghanistan.
-This event, known as the Kunduz airlift, which is also popularly called the "Airlift of Evil", involved several Pakistani Air Force transport planes flying multiple sorties over a number of days.
+Pakistan was accused of evacuating of about 5,000 of the top leadership of the Taliban and Al-Qaeda who were encircled by NATO forces in the 2001 invasion of Afghanistan.
+This alleged event, often referred as the Kunduz airlift, which was also popularly called the "Airlift of Evil", allegedly involved several Pakistani Air Force transport planes flying multiple sorties over a number of days.
+The Pakistani Government, Armed Forces, as well as the US government along with coalition forces, officially deny that such airlift had even occurred.

+Former President of Afghanistan, Hamid Karzai accused Pakistan of supporting ISIS during interview with ANI that Afghanistan has evidence of Pakistan's support to ISIS.
+He added that there is no doubt to the above statement.
+On 10 January 2025, Abbas Stanekzai, the Taliban's Deputy Foreign Minister, via a post on X (formerly Twitter), accused the Pakistani Army of training and supplying weapons to ISKP.
+This accusation came despite the fact that Pakistan was officially against the Islamic State, having supported Iraqi forces against it in Iraq and also conducting multiple military operations against it and having arrested many of its members, while also having been targeted by the group in its attacks, including suicide bombings.